 Studies have also determined that certain races may be at a higher risk to develop hyperopia than others.
 Hispanic children and adults are more likely to develop both myopia and hyperopia than any other race.

-Farsightedness can be diagnosed during an eye exam in which the patient undergoes a refraction assessment.
+Farsightedness can be diagnosed by a board certified optometrist member during a routine eye exam in which the patient undergoes a refraction assessment.
 In this test, the patient is typically asked to look through multiple lenses and determine whether they can clearly see an image on the wall nearest to them.
 If you feel as though you may have this condition, here are a few symptoms to look out for:

 - Blurriness when viewing close objects: Blurriness associated with hyperopia is caused by a refractive error when perceiving objects at a close distance.
 The cornea is unable to effectively refract light, resulting in a loss of focus.
 Instead of focusing the light onto the retina and perceiving a clear image, light is refracted behind the retina and causes blurriness.
 This symptom can occur anytime you are performing tasks, such as writing, reading, and using your phone.